 However, over the years, we have gathered pass rate information from our readers.
 So, we've learned that the Gleim Premium CIA Course has a pass rate of more than 90% among CIA candidates who visit our site.

-In contrast, our Hock CIA sample size isn’t large enough, and we do not feel comfortable computing a pass rate for Hock CIA.
+In contrast, our Hock CIA sample size isn’t large enough, so we do not feel comfortable computing a pass rate for Hock CIA Review.

 Both Gleim and Hock supply study materials that accommodate various learning styles.
 For example, since both courses offer video lectures, visual learners will feel right at home with either.
 However, Gleim also suits auditory learners because they offer audio lectures too.
 Hock CIA does not offer audio lectures at this time.
 But with Hock, you could listen to the video lectures instead of or in addition to watching them.
 So, for this reason, auditory learners may not feel let down by the Hock materials.

 You can find Gleim CIA discounts that are exclusive for our readers on this site.